How can I stream ESPNU online?

 I just threw a bunch of options at you, so let’s recap and narrow down your choices a bit.

-Hulu with Live TV is the best deal for most people because you’ll be able to live stream ESPNU and watch 60+ other networks.
+Hulu with Live TV is the best deal for most people because you’ll be able to live stream ESPNU and watch 65+ other networks.
 Hulu carries ESPN, Big Ten Network, and most of the entertainment networks you’re used to having as a Comcast or Spectrum TV subscriber.
 So you don’t have to worry about missing a game because the channel you need isn’t in the lineup.
 You’ll also get 50 hours of Cloud DVR and unlimited access to Hulu’s on-demand library.
-Look over Hulu’s Live TV channel lineup, and see what you think.
+Get a free 7-day trial, or look over Hulu’s Live TV channel lineup, and see what you think.

 Sling TV is my runner-up pick because you can put together a solid package of channels including ESPNU, ESPN, Big Ten Network and some entertainment networks like AMC for about $30 per month.
 Remember you’ll need to add the Sports Extra bundle to get ESPNU.
 Sling TV has a free 7-day trial.